 Now that you have left the UK there are a number of options available to you in respect of your UK pensions:

 - 1. Do nothing.
 Leave your pension funds in the UK. - 2.
-Transfer to an international SIPP [Self Invested Personal Pension]. - 3.
-Transfer to an HMRC Recognised Overseas Pension Scheme [ROPS] where possible.
+Transfer to an international SIPP [Self Invested Personal Pension].

 1. Leaving your Pension in the UK What happens if you do nothing?